 If you suspect a friend or loved one may be in an abusive relationship, do not hesitate to discuss it with them or a counselor.
 However, if you bring this up with them, do so in a safe environment, and try to do so verbally instead of over text so that the individual's partner does not see.
 Try not to shame the individual or cause them to feel the abuse is their fault.
 Leaving a relationship with this dynamic can be challenging, and compassion and empathy may be more effective than further isolation.

 If you are experiencing domestic violence, start by calling a domestic violence advocacy group like the National Domestic Violence Hotline before reaching out to a mental health provider like a counselor.
 Taking the first step to leave an abusive relationship and start moving forward can be scary.
 However, as you start to see your life without abuse, you can continue counseling and build yourself up for healthier experiences.

 Types Of Domestic Violence Services

-Different people experiencing domestic violence will need different types of support to get out of an abusive situation and ultimately overcome the emotional weight that accompanies domestic violence.
-There are multiple types of counseling that can benefit someone who has lived with domestic abuse.
+Different people experiencing domestic violence may benefit from different types of support to leave an abusive situation.
+From therapy to support groups, multiple types of domestic violence services are available that can help someone who has lived or is living with domestic abuse.
+These include the following:

 “I have been working with Terra for close to a month.
 I have seen therapists before and my past trauma had been hard for them to handle.
 I found myself having to water down my past which delayed my healing and working through my past.
 Terra lets me vent however much I’m comfortable and doesn’t seem to be offended or disturbed by the things I’ve been through.
 This has helped me to recognize and see that maybe I will be able to work through my traumas and be able to not have them affect my future the way they have been!
 I’m grateful for her and her very caring and listening nature.
 She also isn’t just a “that sounds hard!”
 Type therapist, I like that she gives me tips and tricks to better work through my issues in and out of sessions!”